 Angels for Higher was set in motion on one of the happiest, saddest, and ultimately greatest days of Robert's life...

 When Robert saw his first child being born and the doctor said, "He's a boy!" that was one of the happiest moments of his life.
 But when that same doctor, five minutes later, asked Robert, "Do you know what Down syndrome is?" that was by far one of the saddest moments of his life.
 He was so disappointed and even angry at God, "You knew I'd have enough trouble being the father of a 'regular' child, let alone one with special needs!
 I do not deserve a son like this!"
-Well, the last twenty-six years of trials and triumphs they've experienced in their lives together have proved to Robert that he was right all along, and he stands by his original statement--he really did not deserve a son like Trevor, albeit for the completely opposite reason...
+Well, the last twenty-seven years of trials and triumphs they've experienced in their lives together have proved to Robert that he was right all along, and he stands by his original statement--he really did not deserve a son like Trevor, albeit for the completely opposite reason...

 Trevor overcomes the early challenges in his life...